miki4920/ImageProcessing/README.md

-# LanguageProcessing
+# ImageProcessing
- Library Used for Natural Language Processing
+Library Used for Image Processing